 RULE 8.6.
 REPORTING.

-On or before February 15th each year, the owner of a transport permit shall file an annual report with the District describing the amount of water transported under the permit.
-The report shall be filed on the appropriate form provided by the District and will include the following: (1) the name of the permittee; (2) the well numbers of each well for which the permittee holds a transport permit; (3) the total amount of groundwater transported from each well and well system during the immediately preceding calendar year; (4) the total amount of groundwater transported from each well or well system during each month of the immediately preceding calendar year; (5) the purposes for which the water was transported; and (6) any other information requested by the District.
+- On or before the 15th of each month, the owner of a transport permit shall file a report with the District describing the amount of water transported under the permit.
+The report shall be filed on the appropriate form provided by the District and will include the following: (1) the name of the permittee; (2) the well numbers of each well for which the permittee holds a transport permit; (3) the total amount of groundwater produced from each well and well system during the preceding month; (4) the total amount of groundwater transported from each well and well system during the immediately preceding month; (5) the purposes for which the water was transported; and (6) any other information requested by the District.
+[Amended November 5, 2019] - Within 90 calendar days of a change in ownership interest, the owner/holder of a transport permit shall file a report with the District noting such change in ownership interest held by and through a lease. - 3.
+On or before January 31 of each year any holder of a transport permit shall file a complete and updated schedule of all leases with the District.
+This filing shall be sworn to and on forms provided by the District, which includes the following information: